 2. You'll Have to Make Sacrifices

-Sure, a big promotion and sizeable house sound great.
+Sure, big promotion and sizeable house sound great.
 But that may come at the expense of leaving your favourite yacht club where you love to unwind after a stressful week at work.
 Or maybe you'll need to travel to the neighbouring town each time you wish to visit an IKEA, Tesco, or other supply chains.
 Your new neighbourhood may also top the crime rate charts.
+Or you might even be offered to relocate overseas for your job.
 So, the next time you ask yourself “Should I move away?”, you'll need to know exactly what you're getting from your exchange.
 After all, you're not doing this for the social status – you're taking a leap of faith so that you and your family could live a happy and comfortable life together.
 And sometimes, it doesn't hurt to keep your old nest warm for just a tad longer.

 3. Your Children Will Ask How and Why to Move Away

 If you have children, especially teenagers, then you know just how vocal and emotional they can get when you try to change even the smallest thing in their routine.
 How to move away then, when you know that a full-scale move out can potentially have a devastating emotional effect on your offspring?
 Don't forget that you're essentially asking them to leave their childhood friends, their local school, or perhaps even a love interest behind.
 If you have toddlers or preschoolers, you'll need to set some extra time aside to answer their questions as clearly and truthfully as possible, to explain that all those boxes are just a temporary thing, and to sport a cheerful attitude to hide your own anxiety from your children's eyes.
 Even then, they could still feel uneasy and frightened about the move, which could lead to deep emotional trauma.
 Take your time to think things through – perhaps it's best to postpone your move by a year or two.

 4. Moving Home Means Leaving Friends and Family Behind